Crash Responder Safety Week

 Every few seconds, a traffic incident responder puts their life on the line to aid crash victims by safely and quickly clearing crash scenes and performing other duties that could prevent in secondary crash.

-The Federal Highway Administration began commemorating Crash Responder Safety Week (CRSW) in 2016, although back then it was called National Traffic Incident Responder Awareness Week (NTIRAW).
-CRSW takes place annually the second full week in November.
-Today CRSW is used by local and national associations and state departments of transportation, including the Maryland Department of Transportation State Highway Administration, to bring attention to traffic incident responder safety.
-To learn more about CRSW, please visit the FHWA CRSW website.
+The Federal Highway Administration (FHWA) began commemorating Crash Responder Safety Week (CRSW) in 2016, although back then it was called National Traffic Incident Responder Awareness Week.
+This national event takes place annually during the third week of November.
+Today CRSW is used by local and national associations and state departments of transportation, including the Maryland Department of Transportation State Highway Administration (SHA), to bring attention to traffic incident responder safety.
+To learn more about CRSW, visit the FHWA CRSW website.

 • staying alert when driving;

-• moving over when approaching all forms of traffic incident response—whether aiding a stalled vehicle, clearing roadway debris or responding to a crash;
+• moving over when approaching all forms of traffic incident response—whether the responder is aiding a stalled vehicle, clearing roadway debris or responding to a crash;

 • slowing down if you cannot safely move over a lane.